abdfaizaan/mslearn-openai/Instructions/Labs/00-GettingStarted-V2.md

 ## Objective

 In this lab, you will learn how to use OpenAI to create natural language solutions.
-You’ll start by setting up the OpenAI environment in Azure and explore the basic features of OpenAI models for language processing.
+You’ll start by setting up the OpenAI environment in Azure and exploring the basic features of OpenAI models for language processing.
 By the end of the lab, you’ll build and deploy a simple application that can process and respond to user input, while also learning how to enhance the model’s performance and output quality.

-- **Get started with Azure OpenAI Service**: This hands-on exercise aims to provision an Azure OpenAI resource and deploying a model.
+- **Get started with Azure OpenAI Service:** This hands-on exercise aims to provision an Azure OpenAI resource and deploy a model.
 Explore the model's capabilities in the Completions playground, then interact with it using the Chat playground.
-Fine-tune responses by adjusting prompts and parameters, and leverage code-generation to automate tasks.
+Fine-tune responses by adjusting prompts and parameters, and leverage code generation to automate tasks.
-- **Use Azure OpenAI SDKs in your app**: This hands-on exercise aims to provision an Azure OpenAI resource, deploy a model, set up and configure an application in Cloud Shell, and then run the application, demonstrating the full lifecycle from resource creation to application deployment and execution.
+- **Use Azure OpenAI SDKs in your app:** This hands-on exercise aims to provision an Azure OpenAI resource, deploy a model, set up and configure an application in Cloud Shell, and then run the application, demonstrating the full lifecycle from resource creation to application deployment and execution.

 ## Pre-requisites